hannobraun/caterpillar/cp6/README.md

 out the top-level README in this repository for more info.

 This prototype requires [`trunk`](https://crates.io/crates/trunk).
-Run the prototype using the following command (assuming you're in the repository root):
+Run the prototype using the following command:

 ```
+cd cp6
-trunk serve cp6/index.html
+trunk serve
 ```

 ## Objective